tjgore/tj-portfolio/content/articles/a-data-fetching-nextjs-site-built-with-tailwind.md

 ```

 This method can fetch data both on the server and in the browser.
 The first page load executes `isomorphic-unfetch` on the server.
-When navigating on the client side with the Link component `isomorphic-unfetch` executes in the browser.
+When navigating on the client-side with the Link component `isomorphic-unfetch` executes in the browser.

-Update your `pages/index.js` to pull in data
+Update your `pages/index.js` to pull in data.

 ```jsx
 // pages/index.js